RaghavenderSingh/hyperlink-wallet-adapter/CONFIGURATION.md

 };
 ```

-**Note:** Contact the HyperLink team to obtain your client ID.
-This is used for allowlist validation and security purposes.
+Contact the HyperLink team to obtain your client ID.
+This identifier is used for domain allowlist validation and security purposes.

 #### title